hardentoo/lazyfoo-sdl2-haskell/README.md

-# lazyfoo-sdl2-haskell
+# Lazy Foo's SDL tutorial in Haskell
-A Haskell implementation of the Lazy Foo's SDL tutorials
+A Haskell implementation of [Lazy Foo's SDL tutorials](http://lazyfoo.net/tutorials/SDL/)

+---

+I will be adding some more information soon.